IEC 60929

 IEC 60929 is an international standard created by the International Electrotechnical Commission and covers electronic ballasts used in AC supplies with voltages up to 1000 V and with operating frequencies at 50 Hz or 60 Hz.
 The actual operating frequency may deviate from the specified supply frequency.
+The 2011 standard was renamed and extended to cover "control gear" rather than "electronic ballast", and DC circuits as well as AC circuits.

-The standard essentially covers the same material as IEC 60921, but it is considerably more complex due to the high frequency aspect of electronic ballasts.
-Appendix E of the standard defines the DALI, which specifies how ballasts are controlled.
+The standard essentially covered the same material as IEC 60921, but was considerably more complex due to the high frequency aspect of electronic ballasts.
+Appendix E of the standard defines the DALI, which specifies how ballasts (and other control gear) are controlled.